 Over the course of three weeks, I sat down with nearly everyone.
 And I do mean EVERYONE.
-Executives, developers, salespeople, users, project managers, data analysts, travel administrators–everyone who contributed to, touched or managed the products.
+Executives, support staff, developers, salespeople, users, project managers, data analysts, travel administrators–everyone who contributed to, touched or managed the products.
 The goals were:

 - Understand what the product was doing well.

 - Understand where the product was falling short.

 - Understand the relationship that people had with the company and the product.

 This information was invaluable and proved to be the building blocks for project requirements and brand identity, and often led to suggestions that I talk to people I hadn’t previously considered.